andersresell/fem4146/README.md

 - 2D structured mesh generator for Q4, Q8, Q9, and Q12 quadrilateral elements
 - Plane stress elements and plate elements (Mindlin)
 - Consistent load integration either on faces or edges, where the load is specified as a function of x, y
-- Zero or prescribed boundary conditions
+- Zero or prescribed displacement boundary conditions
 - Simple GUI (see images below)

 ![](fem-node-labels.png)